-BAFTA's scheme to financially support a selection of UK students in their study of film, television or games - now accepting applications.
+BAFTA's scheme to financially support a selection of UK students in their study of film, television or games.

 BAFTA Scholarship Programme

-The BAFTA Scholarship Programme will award scholarships to UK students in need of financial assistance to take a post-graduate course related to a career in film, television or games at an institution in the UK.
-View a list of eligible courses >
+The BAFTA Scholarship Programme awards scholarships to UK students in need of financial assistance to take a post-graduate course related to a career in film, television or games at an institution in the UK.
+View the eligible courses.

 About the Scholarships

-In return, scholarship recipients are required to contribute to the BAFTA Guru online learning channel and take part in BAFTA's outreach activity to young people.
+In return, scholarship recipients will share their learning experiences on BAFTA Guru, BAFTA's online learning channel, and take part in BAFTA's outreach activity to young people.

 Students who have previously received a scholarship for the first year of a two-year course will be considered for a scholarship for their second year.